SamNie2027/SamNie2027/README.md

 https://github.com/Oasis-NEU/s24-group16

-Started as a Spring 2024 Oasis project, this app is a better alternative to Canvas for connecting with other people in the same class as you.
+Started as a Spring 2024 Oasis project, turned into more of a personal project due to teammates' other commitments, this app is a better alternative to Canvas for connecting with other people in the same class as you.

-<ins>My contributions:</ins>
+<ins>My contributions (full-stack):</ins>

  - Led ideation meetings to draft concept and user flow